 Sioux City Journal

-Taylor Geu’s first publication was a weekly comic book they passed around the playground in 4th grade.
+Taylor Dodd Geu’s first publication was a weekly comic book they passed around the playground in 4th grade.
 They learned general audiences were philistines.
-Their play Passing Over was a semifinalist for the 2020 Blue Ink Playwriting Award and for the 2019 National Playwrights Conference at the Eugene O’Neill Theater Center, their play The Problem Play was a finalist in the 2019 Tennessee Williams/New Orleans Literary Festival One-Act Play Contest, and their play The Wolf at the Door was a finalist for the Primary Stages Einhorn School of Performing Arts 2018 Drills Program.
+Their play Passing Over was a semifinalist for the 2020 Blue Ink Playwriting Award and for the 2019 National Playwrights Conference at the Eugene O’Neill Theater Center, The Problem Play was a finalist in the 2019 Tennessee Williams/New Orleans Literary Festival One-Act Play Contest, and The Wolf at the Door was a finalist for the Primary Stages Einhorn School of Performing Arts 2018 Drills Program.
 Some Sorta Queer was Zoomed by Theatre West's 2021 Fitting Out Festival (Los Angeles), Bunk was Zoomed during The Players Theater 2020 Short Play Festival and Turn Around When Possible was part of The Players Theater October 2019 Short Play Festival Boo!
-In February 2019, Geu’s short play Moth Monk was part of The Dare Tactic’s FactorEEE: One Acts.
+In February 2019, Geu’s short play Moth Monk was included in The Dare Tactic’s FactorEEE: One Acts.

 They studied as an Advanced Playwright for a semester at the National Theatre Institute near Waterford, Connecticut and spent a summer at the Powerhouse Theater Training Program at Vassar College as a playwright.
-Recently, they have studied with Leah Nanako Winkler and Kate Moira Ryan at Primary Stages Einhorn School of Performing Arts.
-Their short play Words into Darkness won a Scholastic Writing Award gold medal and their short story An Experiment with Shakespeare received the same organization’s American Voice Award and was published in The Best Teen Writing 2012.
+Geu’s short play Words into Darkness won a Scholastic Writing Award gold medal and their short story An Experiment with Shakespeare received the same organization’s American Voice Award and was published in The Best Teen Writing 2012.
 They are a graduate of Kenyon College and received an MFA from NYU's Rita and Burton Goldberg Department of Dramatic Writing.
 Geu currently resides in New York City, where they are working on multiple projects.
 They know too much about cats.